 However, the restriction had caused considerable problem to investors in the Federated Malay States.
 The Magistrate Court Judges took very brief notes and their grounds of judgement were also brief and without much discussions of law and facts.

-To protect their rights and capital invested in the state of Selangor, the Selangor Planter’s Association made an appeal to the Government to admit a limited number of lawyers of position and standing to practice in the Courts of Selangor.
-The association complained of the utter stagnation in the Selangor Court and the enormous accumulation of arrears.
-In a letter dated 2 December 1896 to the Government Secretary, the Selangor’s Planters’ Association stated that they had resolved that “the Government be urged to throw open the Magistrate Courts of the Federated States to legal practitioners of status and position, the large vested interest of capitalists deserving in the opinion of the association, needs adequate protection than that offended at present”.
+To protect their rights and capital invested in the state of Selangor, the Selangor Planters’ Association made an appeal to the Government to admit a limited number of lawyers of position and standing to practise in the Courts of Selangor.
+The Association complained of the utter stagnation in the Selangor Court and the enormous accumulation of arrears.
+In a letter dated 2 December 1896 to the Government Secretary, the Selangor Planters’ Association stated that they had resolved that “Government be urged to throw open the Magistrates courts of the Federated States to legal practitioners of status and position, the large vested interests of capitalists deserving in the opinion of this Association, more adequate protection than that afforded at present”.

-C. W. Hewgill was called to the Straits Settlement Bar in Singapore in 1893 before moving to Kuala Lumpur to set up his practice in 1896.
+C W Hewgill was called to the Straits Settlement Bar in Singapore in 1893 before moving to Kuala Lumpur to set up his practice in 1896.
 He had the honour of being the first advocate in private practice to appear at the Judicial Commissioner’s Court.
 The Judicial Commissioner’s Court was the final Court of Appeal for the Federated Malay States during that time and was later replaced by the Supreme Court in 1905.

 The early members of Selangor Bar Association were active in the social and legal arena.
-Records indicate that the members were actively engaging the then Government on matters concerning legal practice such as opposing to new rules allowing civil servants to be admitted to the local Bar, suggesting that posts of Senior Magistrates should be confined to “barristers, advocates and solicitors who had carried on their profession for at least five years at the time of appointment” and extending time to file appeal from 7 days to 21 days.
+Records indicate that the members were actively engaging the then-Government on matters concerning legal practice such as opposing to new rules allowing civil servants to be admitted to the local Bar, suggesting that posts of Senior Magistrates should be confined to “barristers, advocates and solicitors who had carried on their profession for at least five years at the time of appointment” and extending time to file appeal from seven days to 21 days.

 On 21 February 1925, a meeting was held by a group of advocates and solicitors practising in Selangor and from the meeting, it was resolved that an association, also called the “Selangor Bar Association” be formed.
-The office bearers were T. H. T Rogers, B. J. P Joaquim, A. S Bailey, Vivien Mackie and William George Warren Hastings.
+The Office Bearers were T H T Rogers, B J P Joaquim, A S Bailey, Vivien Mackie and William George Warren Hastings.
 It is unknown from the records why these advocates and solicitors had formed the “Selangor Bar Association” as it had already been in existence since 1903.